mtwasetku-ui/physioto/src/content/blog/falls-prevention-dizziness.md

 - Dizziness that started or worsened shortly after a new medication was prescribed

 For many of these presentations, a home physiotherapy assessment is the ideal first step.
-Michael can assess your specific type of dizziness, screen for red flags requiring GP or specialist referral, and begin treatment in the same visit where appropriate.
+Micheal can assess your specific type of dizziness, screen for red flags requiring GP or specialist referral, and begin treatment in the same visit where appropriate.

 ---